bkd-mba-fbi/webapp-schulverwaltung/README.md

 To configure the app, you have to rename the file `settings.example.js` to `settings.js` and adjust its contents.

+### Authorization

+The website integrating this application has to make sure the OAuth access token is available in localStorage under the key `CLX.LoginToken` (e.g. by setting `localStorage.setItem('CLX.LoginToken', '...')`).
+If not provided, the application displays a unauthenticated message to the user.

 ## Development

 - Common aspects are documented in the [Wiki](https://github.com/erz-mba-fbi/absenzenmanagement/wiki)